everx-labs/TVM-linker/README.md

 Use `--internal` to send internal message to the contract with defined nanograms in `value`.
 By default, source address in internal message in zero address (`0000...0000`), to define another address use option `--src <address>`, where address should be in the format <wc>:<bytes32> (i.e. "0:1122...AABB").

 Example: `--internal 100000 --src "0:6011b66a47238cf992f1033fe6aff00ce0f850df387ee92468d9c26b5564ba53"`

+Use `--now <unixtime>` option to define transaction creation time.
+By default, current time is used.

 An ABI body can be generated if `abi-params`, `abi-json` and `abi-method` will be used instead of `--body XXXX...`.